 CSM previously disclosed in the "Fees and Compensation" section (Item 5) of this Brochure that the Firm directly debits advisory fees from client accounts.
-As part of this billing process, the client's custodian is advised of the amount of the fee to be deducted from that client's account.
-On at least a quarterly basis, the custodian is required to send to the client a statement showing all transactions within the account during the reporting period.
+CSM will use the execution and custody services of Raymond James and its affiliates.
+On at least a quarterly basis, the custodian, Raymond James, is required to send to the client a statement showing all transactions within the account during the reporting period.
 Because the custodian does not calculate the amount of the fee to be deducted, it is important for clients to carefully review their custodial statements to verify the accuracy of the calculation, among other things.
 Clients should contact us directly if they believe that there may be an error in their statement.
 CSM does not have actual custody of client accounts.